franciscojunior10/next-level-week-edition4/README.md

 </h1>

 <h3 align="center">
-  ReactJS Application for Move.it project in :construction:
+  ReactJS Application for Move.it project version 1.0
 </h3>

 <p align="center">The best way to measure your work and reward!</p>